pkR-pkR/NNbenchmark/README.md

 ***
 The algorithms were tested on 12 regression datasets (both univariate and multivariate) of varying complexity.

-he score for each package was based on the following parameters:
+The score for each package was based on the following parameters:

 * Documentation (0-3 stars or a binary value of 0/1)
 * UtilFunction (0-3 stars or a binary value of 0/1)